Mayor of Torbay

 The Mayor of Torbay was the directly elected executive mayor of the borough of Torbay in Devon, England.
 The post was abolished in 2019 after a referendum held in May 2016.
 The last holder of the post was Gordon Oliver.
+The position was different from the largely ceremonial annually appointed mayors, who were renamed the "civic mayors" on the introduction of the directly elected mayor.
+The civic mayor role continues to exist.